-Leftover pieces of fabric from old clothes and bedcovers can be stitched together into patchwork to make curtains or throws for sofas.
+Leftover pieces of fabric from old clothes and bedcovers can be stitched together into a patchwork to make curtains or throws for sofas.
 Bright colours will contrast spectacularly with black sofas while darker mixes look fantastic on pale backgrounds.
 Cushions are cheap to buy and are also easy to make at home from spare pieces of fabric.
-They can be padded with old shredded tights, which make them surprisingly comfortable to lounge against; a mixture of colorful cushions can look great in practically any room.
+They can be padded with old shredded tights, which make them surprisingly comfortable to lounge against; a mixture of colourful cushions can look great in practically any room.
 If you’ve got a bigger budget, why not get some Window Coverings that match your new fabrics and furniture?
 The decor looks so put together when it all matches!

 Fixing up furniture